etudurd/K8s2Conjur/README.md

 - Referencing the **public GitHub repository** directly as the source in your AAP project.

 ---
 ### 🔧 Required One-Time Preparations

 #### 1. ✅ Deploy JWT Authenticator (Manually)

-- This is a *security requirement* to isolate authentication per cluster.
+- This is a *security requirement* I used to isolate authentication per cluster.
+(1 JWT Authn required per K8s Cluster)
 - It’s a **one-time setup** and should be created manually for each Kubernetes/OCP cluster.
 - Follow the copy-paste-friendly guide here:
   📄 [`docs/1-jwt-authenticator.md`](docs/1-jwt-authenticator.md)

 ---
 #### 2. 🔐 Secure Connection Between AAP and Conjur

 - Also a **one-time process** to safely onboard variables like:
   - `conjur_user` / `conjur_password`
   - `ocp_api_host`, `ocp_token`
-- These are securely fetched using a **dedicated low-privilege identity** (`ansible-automation-user`) to avoid exposing sensitive data.
+- These are securely fetched using a **dedicated identity** (`ansible-automation-user`) to avoid exposing sensitive data.
 - As a result, the AAP job template has been simplified from **10 input fields down to 4**.
 - Full guide available at:
   📄 [`docs/2-secure-connection-AAP-integration.md`](docs/2-secure-connection-AAP-integration.md)

 ---
 #### 3. 📦 Set Up AAP Project, Job Template & Survey

 - Follow this **one-time setup guide** to manually configure the job template, project, and survey: